-- Join up Health, Social care, Independent, Private and Voluntary sectors to provide a seamless equitable service. - A strong focus on the shift of provision to early intervention and prevention - Provide personalised support in the community that reduces admission to acute hospitals and residential settings - The provision of information, advice, and support are consistent and available at the time the person needs it. - Ensure that those working with people living with dementia and their carers have the appropriate skills and knowledge required to provide a quality service.
+- Join up Health, Social care, Independent, Private and Voluntary sectors to provide a seamless equitable service for all people affected by dementia. - Focus on the shift of provision to early intervention and prevention e.g. Supporting Carers, investing in Reablement and Assistive Technology to keep people at home as long as possible - Provide personalised support in the community that reduces admission to acute hospitals and residential settings - The provision of information, advice, and support to the people who use our services and their carers are consistent and available at the time the person needs it. - Ensure that those working with people living with dementia and their carers have the appropriate skills and knowledge required to provide a quality service.

 These priority areas will always be underpinned by the principles of equality and human rights.
 This will include a strong focus on differences in access to services, the safety, and effectiveness of care, and people's rights to be treated with dignity and respect.
-Paying particular attention to ensure that we meet the needs of those people who may have previously fallen through the 'gaps' in the care pathways, which include, people with learning disabilities, physical disabilities or long-term conditions; older people and younger people with dementia
+Paying particular attention to ensure that we meet the needs of those people who may have previously fallen through the 'gaps' in the care pathways, which include, people with dementia and learning disabilities, physical disabilities or long-term conditions; older people and younger people with dementia